 However, incremental changes in technology and cultural shifts in how tech teams operate have paved the way for the evolution of DevOps.

 The rise of agile and lean practices played a significant role in shaping the DevOps movement.
-These methodologies emphasized iterative development, frequent feedback, and cross-functional collaboration.
+These methodologies emphasised iterative development, frequent feedback, and cross-functional collaboration.

 Building on agile and lean practices principles, DevOps became the pivot around modern software delivery circles.
 It brought together the best practices from development and operations, creating a unified approach to software delivery.